ESG Factors and Firms’ Credit Risk

 C5, D4, G3

-We study the relationship between the risk of default and Environmental, Social and Governance (ESG) factors using Supervised Machine Learning (SML) techniques on a cross-section of European listed companies.
+We explore the relationship between credit risk and Environmental, Social, and Governance (ESG) dimensions using Supervised Machine Learning (SML) techniques on a cross-section of European listed companies.
 Our proxy for credit risk is the z-score originally proposed by Altman (1968).
-We consider an extensive number of ESG raw factors sourced from the rating provider MSCI as potential explanatory variables.
-In a first stage we show, using different SML methods such as LASSO and Random Forest, that a selection of ESG factors, in addition to the usual accounting ratios, helps explaining a firm’s probability of default.
-In a second stage, we measure the impact of the selected variables on the risk of default.
-Our approach provides a novel perspective to understand which environmental, social responsibility and governance characteristics may reinforce the credit score of individual companies.
+As potential explanatory variables, we consider an extensive number of raw ESG factors sourced from the rating provider MSCI.
+In the first stage, we demonstrate, using different SML methods such as LASSO and Random Forest, that a selection of ESG factors, in addition to the usual accounting ratios, helps explaining a firm’s probability of default.
+In the second stage, we measure the impact of the selected variables on the risk of default.
+Our approach provides a novel perspective to understand which ESG factors may be associated with the credit score of individual companies.

 This journal article has been previously published in the FEEM Working Papers Series, 032.2022.